DixxonD/mailsender/readme.md

 A simple way to send mails automatically is provided by Gmail.
 The corresponding information can be defined in `docker-compose.yml`.

-Furthermore, the project contains code to automatically compile and display competition results of the own club colleague.
+Furthermore, the project contains code to automatically collect and display competition results of the own club colleagues.
 The corresponding HTML page is displayed via the path `/results`.
 The search criteria are currently not parameterized, because it is only a proof of concept for the club board and will probably soon be revised anyway and moved to a separate project.
 And yes, the look is not the prettiest ;-)